Skull Base Surgery in New York, NY

 Skull base surgery may be performed by Dr. Sekula when a brain abnormality is found near the skull base.
 Conservative options, such as medication, are usually considered first, but surgery usually becomes the primary treatment to address the abnormality.
 Patients who undergo transsphenoidal surgery typically stay in the hospital for 1 – 2 days while those who undergo a craniotomy may stay around one week.
 After surgery, Dr. Sekula provides specific instructions to aid recovery, including prescribed medications, activity restrictions, and scheduling follow-up appointments to assess the patient's progress and determine if further treatment is needed.

-Dr. Sekula did surgery on my wife and he was caring, understanding and came by before and after surgery which does not always happen.
+Dr. Sekula did trigeminal neuralgia rhizotomy surgery on my wife and he was caring, understanding and came by before and after surgery which does not always happen.
 He is a wonderful surgeon and he is a compassionate doctor.
-We don’t know the results of the surgery yet, but he made my wife feel as if he will keep on trying until we get the issue corrected.
+So far she is in remission which is great and it is all thanks to him and his team.
 Caroline is great and supports you every step of the way.
 I can’t speak highly enough about Dr. Sekula and his team.

 M.Z.
 Google